Isuzu D-Max review

 Good stuff

-Huge warranty, 3.5-tonne towing capacity
+AT35 has formidable on road presence, huge warranty, 3.5-tonne towing capacity

 Bad stuff

-Rattly diesel engine, commercial vehicle on-road manners
+Rattly diesel engine, commercial vehicle on-road manners, top spec versions pricey

 Overview